jina-ai/examples/faiss-search/README.md

 - recall@50: 0.7
 - recall@100: 0.74

-Using more complex inverted indices and encoders (different `index_key`) should lead to better results.
+Using more complex inverted indices and encoders (i.e., different `index_key`) should lead to better results.
 Using `index_key: 'Flat'` gives a recall equal to 1 because it is the exhaustive search mode for FAISS.
 To learn more about the range of supported keys and options, be sure to visit [FAISS indexes](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes).

 ## Wrap up

 In this example we have seen how to use `FaissIndexer` to use FAISS as a vector database.
 We also have seen how to use a pod inside a docker container inside our index and query flows.

-**Enjoy Coding with Jina!**

 ## Next Steps

-Going forward, try:
+Where to go from here?
+You can always try:

 - different kinds of inverted indices and options from FAISS.
 - other indexers or rankers.
 - indexing larger datasets.

 Finally, play around with different evaluation metrics.

+**Enjoy Coding with Jina!**

 ## Documentation